varunvaidhiya/perfetto_analysis_repo/README.md

 ### `visualize_top_processes_cpu.py`
 This script generates a visualization of CPU usage by the top consuming processes.
 It takes the CPU scheduling slice data as input and creates a bar chart or a similar plot to represent the CPU time consumed by different processes.
 This visual representation makes it easier to quickly identify the most CPU-intensive processes in the trace.
 The output is an image file (e.g., PNG).
 Execute with: `python3 visualize_top_processes_cpu.py ../results/cpu_sched_slices.csv ../results/top_processes_cpu_usage.png`.

-### `create_presentation.py`
-This script automates the creation of a PowerPoint presentation (.pptx file) summarizing the findings of the entire analysis.
-It likely takes various result files (CSVs, markdown reports, images) as input and compiles them into a structured presentation.
-This script is the final step in the automated analysis pipeline, producing a shareable summary of the work.
-Run it using: `python3 create_presentation.py ../results/system_info.csv ../results/cpu_sched_slices.csv ../results/thread_states.csv ../results/long_running_tasks_youtube_main.csv ../results/youtube_thread_cpu_states.csv ../results/performance_anomalies_report.md ../results/top_processes_cpu_usage.png "Consolidated Presentation Guide_ Perfetto Trace Analysis (Revised).md" ../results/Perfetto_Trace_Analysis_Presentation.pptx`.
-Note that this script takes multiple input files and the presentation guide as arguments to generate the final presentation.

 ## Results